pulumi/docs/how-to/cicd-with-travis.md

 # Use Travis to continuously deploy Pulumi programs

-This tutorial describes how to configure a Pulumi program to be continuously built and deployed using Pulumi Cloud Management Console and [Travis CI](https://travis-ci.com/).
+This tutorial describes how to configure a Pulumi program to be continuously built and deployed using the Pulumi service and [Travis CI](https://travis-ci.com/).

 ## Requirements